YosysHQ/prjtrellis/docs/dsp_support/dsp_support.rst

 DSP Support
 ====================

-Verilog configurations for the DSP tiles can be generated in Lattice Daimond using Clarity Designer.
+Verilog configurations for the DSP tiles can be generated in Lattice Diamond using Clarity Designer.
 Unfortunately, those designs cannot currently be compiled by Yosys without some modification.
 See `NextPnr Issue 208 <https://github.com/YosysHQ/nextpnr/issues/208>`_.

 Structure
 ---------